How Histamine Causes Leaky Gut

 - “While it’s true that some conditions and medications can cause a “leaky” gut (what scientists call increased intestinal permeability), there is currently little evidence to support the theory that a porous bowel is the direct cause of any significant, widespread problems.”This directly contradicts the numerous studies out there.

-- How histamine and mast cells affect our intestinal barrier and triggering permeability/leaking
+How histamine and mast cells affect our intestinal barrier and trigger permeability/leaking

 - An animal study showed that histamine increased permeability of the intestines.
 Pre-Treatment with an H1 receptor antagonist (an antihistamine similar to Claritin and Zyrtec for example) didn’t stop this, but an H2 antagonist (a stomach medicine which is also an antihistamine like Zantac/Ranitidine) did prevent the intestinal permeability.